The biggest lesson I learned from my mother is that kindness can be taught.

 My mother’s subtle lessons were and are in the way she is available to others; especially in their times of need.
 I was 15 years old when she appointed me as caretaker of an elderly woman who lived alone.
 She was childless and alone in a tiny little room which was provided by our local Imam [May Allah reward his effort].

 I remember feeling rather accomplished.
 I felt honored.
-And this is one lesson I forever am grateful to my mother for this most valuable of lessons.
+And this is one lesson I am forever grateful to my mother, in addition to many of her most valuable lessons.

 The Best Teacher (PBUH)

 The Messenger of Allah [SAW] said: “The ones who are merciful, The Most Merciful will be merciful to them.
 Be Merciful to those who are on the Earth, and the One who is in the Heavens will be merciful to you.”
 (Tirmidhi)